Japanese haunted towns: Events

 Events include Sakaiminato sakana, a yōkai walk.
 Another event is GeGeGe no getatumi taikai, in which the participants compete by the number of Getas they amass.
 The higher-ranking prize winners receive a prize.

 Yōkai Street, Kyoto

 In Yōkai Street, many cute and humorous yōkai appear.
 Yōkai Street is at Taishōgun in Kyōto.
 This is a development project.
 Many yōkai dolls are displayed in storefronts.
 When events are held, many people participate.

 History

-Residents of Taishōgun began this project in 2005.
-The project derives from “Hyakki yagyō” in the Heian period.
-Hyakkiyakō is a parade of many yōkai, which is from old tools threw away.
-In the Heian period, people believed that if people threw tools using a long time, that the tools had souls, called Tsukumogami.
-It is said that this way of thinking celebrates the importance of using tools for a long time.
-These yōkai often appeared along Ichjō street.
-Now, in Taishōgun along Ichijō street, there is a small hall of yōkai.
-In the hall there, details explaining Hyakkiyakō and yōkai can be found.
+Yōkai Street is the nickname of the Taishōgun Shopping Arcade (in the Taishōgun district, named after Daishōgunhachi Shrine), which began the yōkai theme project in 2005, installing human-sized figures of these apparitions.
+Yōkai Street pays homage to the olden belief dating back to the Heian period (10–12th cent.) that the “hyakki yagyō” ("nightly parade of a hundred oni", i.e., many yōkai) used to parade through Ichijō Street, which the shopping arcade is a portion of.
+Legend says the yōkai in the parade were what became of old tools that suffered being discarded.
+That is to say, a tool used a long time (tsukumo (九十九) or 99 years) were said to evolve into spirits called tsukumogami (付喪神).